thomashoullier/bnd-pkg-merge/README.md

 * Keeping *weights* around is actually unnecessary.
 We only need one number per set _j_.
 We need only the last weight of each set, replaced by the sum *s* of the weights of the two last elements that are about to become a package.
+* Only one in two chains is needed actually: the second of each package.
+This requires tracking the last count and last tail of each set *j*.

 ## References
 1. Katajainen J., Moffat A., Turpin A. (1995) A fast and space-economical algorithm for length-limited coding.
 In: Staples J., Eades P., Katoh N., Moffat A. (eds) Algorithms and Computations.
 ISAAC 1995.
 Lecture Notes in Computer Science, vol 1004.
 Springer, Berlin, Heidelberg. https://doi.org/10.1007/BFb0015404